 - Maintaining and expanding a Dunscore Freecycle scheme

-- Organising events such as a Christian Aid Climate Change Roadshow and talks on “green” topics
+- Organising events such as a visit from the Council Climate Change Champion and talks on “green” topics

 - Helping Dunscore School to with their Eco Group